-- Overall, leukaemia is the eleventh most common cancer in the UK, accounting for 3% of all cancers.
+- Leukaemia is the 12th most common cancer in the UK, accounting for 3% of all new cancer cases (2015).

 - In Europe, around 82,300 new cases of leukaemia were estimated to have been diagnosed in 2012.
 The UK incidence rate is 14th highest in Europe for males and 19th lowest for females.